marcovzla/OntoNotes-5.0-NER-BIO/README.md

 #### Step 2: Running the script to recover words

 The orginal repo of the authors only contains the  *_skel files, which mask the orginal words.
 Thus, you have to run the script to recover them from the downloaded OntoNotes 5.0 data.
 The script is based on python 2.
-If you are using conda, you can create a virtual environment for running python 2 quickly:
+If you are using conda, you can create a virtual environment for running python 2 quickly.
+Note that there are no python2 builds for arm-64, so if you use a newer mac, you need to use rossetta:
 ```
-$ conda create --name py27 python=2.7.10
+$ CONDA_SUBDIR=osx-64 conda create --name py27 python=2.7
 $ source activate py27
+$ conda config --env --set subdir osx-64
 ```

 Make sure the command `python` in your terminal refers to a version of python 2.x.
 (You can check it by `$ which python`.)